 Afterwards, he sued the Ministry of Social Development and Human Security of Thailand for custody of all 13 Thai kids.
 In total, he hired 11 Thai surrogate mothers to bear and carry his kids.

 A parent of 13 kids

-Eventually, the Bangkok Central Juvenile and Family Court decided in favor of Shigeta.
+Eventually, the Bangkok Central Juvenile and Family Court decided in favour of Shigeta.
 They returned the kids to Shigeta as the sole parent.
-According to the Washington Post, the court ruled “that he is financially stable and had showed his plans to care for them.”
+According to the Washington Post, the court ruled “that he is financially stable and had shown his plans to care for them.”

 The court also determined that the Japanese baby factory man did not, in any way, exhibit behaviour linking him to human trafficking.

 During the court proceedings, Shigeta was absent but said through his lawyer that he grew up in a large family and just wanted a child of his own.
 He added that he has the resources to support kids.

 He wants more

 While the proceedings were underway in 2014, the Associated Press reported on the strange case of the Japanese baby factory man:

 “The founder of a multinational fertility clinic that provided Shigeta with two surrogate mothers said she warned Interpol about him even before the first baby was born in June 2013.